 We indicated above that you shouldn’t wash your car in direct sunlight.
 However, there are a few other exterior wash best practices that should be followed.
 First, make sure to situate your car on an even surface; such as a driveway.
 Second, if you can – try to wash the car in shade.
 Finally, make sure to leave yourself plenty of space to work.

-Step 2: Position Your Car Cleaning Supplies
+Step 2: Gather Your Car Cleaning Supplies

 Cleaning a car is so much easier when you’re not tripping over shit.
 By placing your supplies and materials in easy to access locations, you’ll reduce mistakes and produce better results.